evacchi/evacchi.github.io/_drafts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 At its core, an actor is just a routine paired with a message queue.
-But instead of being invoked directly, when a message is sent, the system submits that message to the queue of the receiver.
+But instead of evaluating the routine as soon as a message is sent, the system submits a message to the queue of the receiver.
-Then, at some point, the system will "wake up" that actor, taking one message from the queue, and applying the routine to that message.
+Then, at some point, the system "wakes up" that actor: it takes one message from the queue, and it applies the routine to that message.

-The routine returns a description of the *next state* of the actor; i.e. the behavior that should be called when a new message is evaluated.
+The routine returns a description of the *next state* of the actor; i.e. the routine that should be executed when a new message is evaluated.

 Such a routine is called a *behavior*, and in code, the `Behavior` can be defined as a function that takes a message of some type, and it returns a *transition*